andrade16/chit-chat-ui/README.md

 * Multiple users can enter this chat room.
 * All users have the option of uploading a profile picture that's displayed in the chat room header.
 * When a new user enters the chat room, all other existing users will receive an alert notification.
+You must dismiss the notification yourself.
-* Hover over messages to view their time stamps
+* Hover over messages to view their time stamps.
-* User should get typing feedback when other users in the room are typing
+* User should get typing feedback when other users in the room are typing.

 ## Other Available Scripts